loquemedalagana/shopping-mall-clone/README.md

 - All search options like `brand`, `model name`, `price` will be shown.
 - When inputs are changed, the search result will be shown.
 - Every search input is autocompleted.
+- To reset search input, `Home` in the `breadcrumbs` in the `header` should be clicked. [code](https://github.com/loquemedalagana/shopping-mall-clone/blob/develop/src/containers/LandingContainer.jsx)

 #### Add to cart - `local storage`